Hygiene & Washroom

 "I have a 5 week old daughter and we are currently using disposable nappies/diapers.
 Can you let me know of any local facility where we can recycle them?”

 "congratulations on developing a much needed solution to the problem of disposing of AHPs.
 I am also a father of 10 week old twin boys and we are currently using disposable nappies/diapers which we would love to recycle can you help us”

 "we live in london and separate our child's nappies/diapers from other waste and would be interested in trying to recycle the nappies/diapers.
 If you could get back to us with any information in this regard we would be very grateful”

 Our used nappies/diapers and incontinence pads are usually disposed of with the general household rubbish or black bag which is collected usually on a fortnightly basis.

 Developing Collection Services

 Now that it is technically feasible to recycle this waste in the UK, the good news is that more and more local authorities are looking at this waste stream and are considering how they might logistically and cost–effectively go about introducing a nappy/diaper and other absorbent hygiene wastes collection service.

-While it can take time to develop and test services, the momentum is building as noted in Scotland, Cheshire and parts of Wales.
+While it can take time to develop and test services, the momentum is building as noted in Scotland, England and Wales.
 Local authorities’ waste departments share common goals - to increase recycling rates, divert waste from landfill and to meet carbon reduction targets.
 I am sure they would be interested in your views as they plan new services and means to meet these goals.

 As more collection services are made available, we will sign post you to these.
 Please do visit the website from time to time or register for the Knowaste newsletter for updates.
 Or contact Knowaste at feedback@Knowaste.com.